lukehefson/surfing/Barbados/README.md

 - Not surfed it yet – just what I've heard:
   - Righthander!
     - Take off more in front of the boardwalk and then end up more in front of Accra Beach Hotel
-  - Needs similar swell conditions to Freight (east swell), but is less forgiving with the wind direction as it's facing south – so prefers between ENE, NE or NNE
+  - Needs similar swell conditions to Freight (east swell), but is less forgiving with the wind direction as it's facing south – so prefers between wind that is ENE, NE or NNE